 The Doctor of Philosophy degree is awarded to candidates who provide evidence of high scholastic attainment and research ability in their major field.
 Specific degree requirements are administered by a committee in charge of the degree program.
 It is the responsibility of the chair of this committee to certify to the College of Science the completion of each requirement for each candidate.

-A Doctor of Philosophy degree student must spend the equivalent of at least one academic year in residence at the university as a full-time graduate student.
+A PhD student must spend the equivalent of at least one academic year in residence at Northeastern University as a full-time graduate student.
 The committee of each degree program specifies the method by which the residence requirement is satisfied.

 In programs where a qualifying exam is required, students must complete this requirement within the time limit set by the program of study.